ATILAY/java-postgres-docker-compose-crud/README.md

 #in result folder, you can see the results and helping instructions

 # commands

-#m mvn clean package -DskipTests
+#mvn clean package -DskipTests

 # docker-compose --env-file .env up -d